M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 If itemcount > 0 And Not BlockItemcount Then
     If item >= 0 Then
         With mList(item)
-            ListChecked = .Flags And fchecked
+            ListChecked = .flags And fchecked
         End With
     End If
 End If